-Jane offers writing workshops and retreats.
+Jane offers creative writing workshops and retreats.
 In each of these, a group of writers comes together to discover new work and improve their craft through writing exercises and discussion.
-When there is time, Jane also provides one-on-one feedback.
+When there is time, she can provide one-on-one feedback.

-Jane has taught full-length Creative Writing courses at several universities.
-She’s also taught writing workshops in libraries, community centres, workplaces, schools and colleges, private homes – at conferences, poetry festivals, continuing education courses.
+Jane has taught full-length formal Creative Writing courses at several universities.
+She’s also taught informal writing workshops in libraries, community centres, workplaces, schools and colleges, private homes – at conferences, poetry festivals and as continuing education courses.

 One of Canada’s finest poets, Jane Munro earned a Masters of Fine Arts in Creative Writing from UBC in 1978.
 Her thesis, Daughters, won the Macmillan Prize for Creative Writing.
 She taught creative writing at UBC and worked as a course designer at the Open Learning Institute, then completed a Doctor of Education in Adult Education in 1991.
 Her dissertation, which won the Charles A. Wedemeyer Award for book-length research in independent study and distance education, examined why students drop out of distance learning, and suggested ways to increase retention.

 Starting in 1998, Munro spent a decade on faculty at Kwantlen University where she taught creative writing, developed the first online creative writing course, and served as Coordinator for Distributed Learning.
 From there, she moved to BC’s Open University (OLA) as Associate Dean of Arts and Science.
 Then, the Centre for Curriculum, Transfer and Technology (C2T2) seconded her for three years to help foster innovation and collaboration in online learning across the public post-secondary sector.
 She was instrumental in developing BC Campus.
 Throughout these years, Munro continued to write and publish poetry.